ehcloninger/ericcloninger.com/_posts/2026-03-01-vaultwarden-on-proxmox-with-tailscale-https.md

 putting my passwords in there, but I'm aware that not every service is guaranteed to remain secure.

 [VaultWarden](https://github.com/dani-garcia/vaultwarden) is an open-source alternative to the Bitwarden back-end server.
+The project exists with the blessing of the Bitwarden team.
+There is even a Bitwarden employee working on VaultWarden to ensure the servers are compatible.

 A Proxmox Community Script
 [installs VaultWarden](https://community-scripts.github.io/ProxmoxVE/scripts?id=vaultwarden) as an unpriviliged Linux Container (LXC).
 The installer builds from sources, so it may take a little longer than other Proxmox projects or Docker instances that you have used.
 For my N100 mini-PC setup with